 We aim to provide you with comprehensive, individualised care for you and your family.
 We are passionate about providing holistic care with the aim of supporting optimal health and wellbeing for mothers and babies.

 It is well documented that Continuity of Carer is a safe and a mutually beneficial form of care for your pregnancy when attended by a skilled and experienced practitioner.
 Hospital Birthing Centres are becoming increasingly popular with long waiting lists or perhaps you do not meet their "criteria for inclusion," such as a previous caesarean birth.
-I am able to provide you with an antenatal pathway that is tailored to your individual requirements.
-I have extensive experience in antenatal education, birth suite, postnatal cares and lactation consultancy, this experience paired with your expectations to ensure your pregnancy and parenting journey is off to a great start!
+We can provide you with an antenatal pathway that is tailored to your individual requirements.
+Our midwives have extensive experience in antenatal education, birth suite, postnatal cares and lactation consultancy, this experience paired with your expectations to ensure your pregnancy and parenting journey is off to a great start!

-Some reasons why to have your care with Adelaide Midwifery Services:
+Some reasons why to have your care with Adelaide Lactation Consultants & Midwifery: